RumeelHussainbnb/CoreDAODocs/docs/Learn/economics/core-token/tokenomics-and-utility.md

 CORE tokens serve multiple critical functions within the Core network:

 - **Transaction Fees:** Users pay for transactions and smart contract executions using CORE tokens.
-- **Staking:** CORE tokens can be staked on the network, securing it further and enabling stakers to earn rewards.
+- **Staking:** Core allows to stake both BTC and CORE tokens on the Core network, securing it further and enabling stakers to earn rewards.
 - **Governance Participation:** Token holders can participate in on-chain governance, shaping the future of the Core network.

 ## Sound Supply and Emissions